humble-race-condition/document-storage/README.md

 Jenkinsfile, docker-compose with .env and many others.

 ### Run the application
-To run the application, copy the following files from the repository:
+To run the application, copy the following files from the repository in a selected folder:
 `./infrastructure/.env`
 `./infrastructure/docker-compose.yml`
 `./infrastructure/db/init.sql`

-files in a selected folder on a Linux machine.
 In that selected folder run:
+`chmod 755 db/init.sql` - enables "other" users to execute the script.
+Allows docker to initialize MySql
+Start the application:
 `docker compose up -d`

 Postman collections can be found in `./documentation` folder.